 This course will allow students to attain a depth of understanding of fundamentals and competence in dealing with chemical problems.
 It integrates the three aspects of a college level course: development of theoretical concepts, construction of problem-solving techniques, and participation in a laboratory program.
 The course will contribute to the development of the students' abilities to think clearly and to express their ideas, mathematically and in writing, with clarity and logic.
-The equivalent of a two semester college-level Biology course, AP Chemistry is designed to prepare students for the AP exam and for further study in science.
+The equivalent of a two semester college-level Chemistry course, AP Chemistry is designed to prepare students for the AP exam and for further study in science.

-W AP Environmental Science Grade 12 (Grade 11 with permission)

-(Prerequisite: Biology, Chemistry, Algebra II)
+W GS AP Environmental Science Grade 12 (Grade 11 with permission) 1 credit; year course (Prerequisite: Biology, Chemistry, Algebra II)